 - If you drive with lots of stop-start driving mode, you can get 50% to 70% better gas mileage, but you must check the specific model that you are going to buy to determine how much you are going to save.

-- If you drive in a city with lots of stop and start driving mode, you will see a considerable saving on gas consumption.
+- If you drive in a city with lots of stops and start driving mode, you will see a considerable saving on gas consumption.
 Because in the big congested city, the hybrid will run on battery power more, and braking during stop and start is likely captured and reused.

 - You can choose from up to 30 models depending on your preferences.